It's Time To Kill The 3 ETF Portfolio

 Money managers picked stocks and bonds according to a methodology like buy and hold, active trader, asset allocator, and so on.
 Where are they now?
 The big guys like Invesco went to funds, lots of funds.
 Other active investors like Louie Navellier and Bob Olstein actively manage portfolios for individuals and institutions as well as putting out funds for smaller investors.
 Ken Fisher has a novel idea; he customizes portfolios for the individual.
 And he admits the dreaded "I might be wrong."

 Then, there's the other side of the investment management business.
 And I use the term "management" very loosely.
 Advisors work for firms who provide model portfolios along a few asset allocation strategies.
 Or, maybe they buy an asset allocation modeling service from another firm.
 Either results in the same thing.
 Granted, some modeling is good, maybe very good, but, seriously, models to put clients in mostly passive investment funds, the worst of those being a couple ETFs (See: "ETFs: The Next Bubble" next week), with no active management, just maybe an annual rebalancing, are not separately managed accounts.
 They should not be treated as such.
-Even monthly, rebalancing is NOT event driven; it's schedule driven.
+Even monthly rebalancing is NOT event driven; it's schedule driven.
 Like I said, a product.
 Products are not necessarily bad.
 What I object to is the situation when an advisor represents to an investor that their portfolio is being managed.
 They are not.

 If you want to get into the active passive argument, both sides are represented.
 Just last week, the State of Pennsylvania said it was phasing out its actively managed portions of its investment portfolio and moving to passive, low-cost funds.
 It will save the fund $5 million a year in fees, and that's very good for beneficiaries.
-But then the PA representative said that the active managers hardly ever outperformed the market.
+But then, the PA representative said that the active managers hardly ever outperformed the market.
 The studies he cited talked about funds, actively managed funds.
 I wonder what ever happened to separately managed accounts?

 At least PA now is assured that the individual passive funds will not outperform their benchmarks, net of fees.
 Ever.